Theater Trier

-The Theater Trier is the municipal theatre of Trier, Rhineland-Palatinate, offering opera and musical, dance and drama.
-The company dates back to 1802.
-The current house was completed in 1964, and needs renovation.
-The director since 2018 is Manfred Rolf Langner.

-Since 1995, the theatre has run a series of unknown operas, initiated by Heinz Lukas-Kindermann.
-It included world premieres such as Sarema by Zemlinsky, Die unendliche Geschichte by Siegfried Matthus, and Fausta by Heinz Heckmann.
-It also shows German premieres such as The Voyage by Philip Glass, revivals of neglected repertoire such as Merlin by Karl Goldmark, and Koanga by Frederick Delius.
+The Theater Trier is the municipal theatre of the city of Trier and, as a three-branch house encompassing opera and musical, drama, and dance (ballet), one of the most important cultural institutions in the region.
+It has existed in its institutional form since 1802.
+Since the 2025/26 season, Lajos Wenzel has led the house as sole director.

 History

 1802 to 1944

 Former theater of Trier, destroyed in 1944.

 When Trier was a Roman town, there was already theatre.
 In 1802, Napoleon visited the French-occupied city and decreed that the former Capuchin monastery was designated for the establishment of a theatre.
 From 1802 to 1944, the theatre played in the building on Fahrstraße.
 In 1908, Heinz Tietjen conducted a performance of Wagner's Der Ring des Nibelungen.
 Before the closure of the theatre ordered by the Nazis, the last performance in this building took place on 16 July 1944 with Der Rosenkavalier by Richard Strauss.
 On 23 December 1944, the theatre building in Fahrstraße was destroyed by an Allied air raid.